Jorge Medina (cardinal): Death and legacy

 He died in Santiago on 3 October 2021.
 Months after his death, a small park in his hometown was named after him by the local Council.

 Views

 Medina was a man of controversial views.
 He was a supporter of the Chilean coup d'etat by General Augusto Pinochet and the regime it established.
-He was accused of having in his capacity as dean of the Pontifical Catholic University of Chile of being one of the main denouncers of students and teachers suspected of having communist or socialist affiliations, many of whom become disappeared detainees.
+He was accused of having, in his capacity as dean of the Pontifical Catholic University of Chile, been one of the main denouncers of students and teachers suspected of having communist or socialist affiliations, many of whom became disappeared detainees.
 He never acknowledged the human rights violations of Pinochet's regime, including those featured in the Rettig Report or the Valech Report.

 In December 2008, at a Mass marking the second anniversary of the death of Pinochet, Medina condemned pop musician Madonna, who was appearing in Santiago.
-He said "The atmosphere in our city is pretty agitated because this woman is visiting and with incredibly shameful behavior provokes a wild and lustful enthusiasm."
+He said "The atmosphere in our city is pretty agitated because this woman is visiting and, with incredibly shameful behaviour, provokes a wild and lustful enthusiasm."